The Best Teas for a Cast Iron Teapot

 Cast iron teapots are famous in the tea community as a vessel for brewing green teas.
 Green teas are unoxidized, making them ideal for use in a cast iron teapot.

 Green teas retain their delicate flavor, aroma, and color when brewed in a cast iron teapot.
 Green teas are also less hearty than black and oolong teas, meaning they are less likely to leave a flavor when brewed in a cast iron teapot.
-It means that when you serve tea in a cast iron teapot, you can be sure that the taste of the tea itself comes through.

 It is essential to make delicate Japanese green tea in your cast iron teapot.
 Green teas are not ideal for a cast iron teapot when serving guests.